 Why study Accounting at UC?

-The Bachelor of Commerce Accounting major is a pathway to external qualifications with the New Zealand Institute of Chartered Accountants (NZICA), CPA Australia (Certified Practicing Accountants), the Association of Chartered Certified Accountants (ACCA), and other professional accounting bodies internationally.
+The Bachelor of Commerce Accounting major is a pathway to external qualifications with the Chartered Accountants of Australia and New Zealand, the Association of Chartered Certified Accountants (ACCA), and other professional accounting bodies internationally.

 At UC you will study alternative perspectives on contemporary accounting, both in conventional and less common contexts.